-How much are we eating?
+How much added sugar are Americans eating?

-Studies show American adults consume a whopping 22 teaspoons of sugar per day, and teens eat 34 teaspoons each day!
+Studies show that American adults consume a whopping 22 teaspoons of sugar per day, and teens eat 34 teaspoons each day!
 That’s not difficult to do when you consider that a 12-ounce can of soda contains a little more than 9 teaspoons of sugar, and many people drink more than one per day!
 Given this amount of sugar, it’s no wonder childhood diabetes is on the upswing.

 Giving your child a SANE diet is one of the best things you can do to treat both types of diabetes.
 This diet can even prevent or reverse type 2 diabetes.
 Here are some tips to help you give your child the foods that will help prevent or treat this disease.

-One of the most important things you can do to prevent childhood diabetes is reduce your child’s consumption of processed foods.
+One of the most important things you can do to prevent childhood diabetes is to reduce your child’s consumption of processed foods.
 Shop the perimeter of the grocery store for meats and produce.
 Purchase whole foods and prepare meals at home.
-Reducing consumption of processed foods also limits consumption of sugar, so it takes care of both important issues.
+Reducing the consumption of processed foods also limits the consumption of sugar, so it takes care of both important issues.

-Offer SANE Snacks
+Offer SANE snacks